linuxkissing/Dita/README.md

 ### Installation

 To run the code, you should install the requiresments.
 The code is run on python3.10 and pytorch 2.2.0, tensorflow==2.15.0, CUDA 12.1.

 ```
  pip install -r requirements.txt
 ```

+To avoid the conflicts, we suggest you install tensorflow-probability==0.22.0 independently.

 Meanwhile, you might need to install pytorch3d (This is not necessary for pretraining).
 We build pytorch3d from this  git+https://github.com/facebookresearch/pytorch3d.git@89653419d0973396f3eff1a381ba09a07fffc2ed#egg=pytorch3d.